Kumar Bhaskar Varma Sanskrit and Ancient Studies University

-Kumar Bhaskar Varma Sanskrit and Ancient Studies University (established 2011) is a state government university in Nalbari, Assam, India for studies in Sanskrit language and history of Kamarupa besides other general studies including art, humanities and professional courses.
+Kumar Bhaskar Varma Sanskrit and Ancient Studies University is a state government university in Nalbari, Assam, India, established in 2011, for studies in Sanskrit language and history of Kamarupa, besides other general studies including art, humanities and professional courses.

 Etymology

 The name of the university is derived from king Bhaskar Varman of ancient Kamrup.

 Courses

 The university provides courses on Tantric and Shakti cult, Buddhist philosophy, nature/environment worship, Gandhian studies, etc.

 KBVSASU offers undergraduate, postgraduate, and doctoral programs in Sanskrit, Ancient Indian Studies, Philosophy, and other related subjects.

 The university's academic programs are designed to provide students with a comprehensive understanding of Sanskrit and Ancient Indian knowledge, as well as their relevance in contemporary society.